Narta Lagoon

-Narta Lagoon (Laguna e Nartës) is a lagoon of the Adriatic Sea on the Mediterranean Sea in the central coast of Albania.
+Narta Lagoon (Laguna e Nartës) is a lagoon of the Adriatic Sea in the central coast of Albania.
 The lagoon extends north of the Bay of Vlorë on the eastern shore of the Strait of Otranto and is separated from the sea by a narrow littoral strip, consisting of an alluvial dune.
 It has a surface area of 41.8 km2 with a maximal depth of 1.5 m.

 It is situated within the boundaries of the Vjosa Wild River National Park, and has been recognised as an important Bird and Plant Area of international importance.
 As of May 2020, it is home to 3,000 flamingos.
 It is formed by the constant accumulation of solid flow of the Vjosa River, which originates within the Pindus Mountains close to the border between Albania and Greece.